 i) Personal Pronouns: A pronoun used to place instead of any person is called a personal pronoun.
 Personal pronoun usually indicates persons.
-For example, I, we, you, she, they, etc.
+For example, I,we, you, she, they, etc.

-i) Personal pronouns: Personal Pronouns are pronouns that refer to a specific person or thing in a sentence.
+i) Personal pronouns: Personal Pronouns are pronouns that refer to a specificperson or thing in a sentence.
 Personal pronouns are marked in bold for easy identification:

-- I have a sweet puppet. - We have been playing cards since morning. - You are very good at English. - He had an evergreen memory in his childhood. - She is going to arrange a meeting with her colleagues. - They will be played in the final match. - The Pronouns which refer to the person or persons speaking are called Pronouns of the First Person; as: I, we, me, us, mine, and ours. - The Pronouns which refer to the person or persons spoken to are called Pronouns of the Second Person; as: you, yours.
+- I have a sweet puppet.

+- We have been playing cards since morning.

+- You are very good at English.

+- He had an evergreen memory in his childhood.

+- She is going to arrange a meeting with her colleagues.

+- They will be played in the final match.